 I am trying my best this summer to become more productive.
-I’m not a serial doomscroller or anything, but I like small, incremental self-improvement.
-I figure I’m going to start keeping a timeline of my systems and routines to see how things change over time (some of this will be backfilled; I started this in July of 2025).
+I’m not a serial doomscroller or anything, but I like making small, incremental improvements.

 timeline